 Move on if the negotiations are unsuccessful.
 There are many lenders out there who are interested in your company.

-Don't give up: If you've been declined a Mississauga car loan or can't seem to work out a deal your happy with at first, don't give up!
+Don't give up: If you've been declined a Mississauga car loan or can't seem to work out a deal you're happy with at first, don't give up!
 There are so many great lenders out there willing to offer you a good deal and earn your business.
-Keep shopping around and eventually you'll find a loan you can be happy with.
+Keep shopping around and eventually, you'll find a loan you can be happy with.

 3 Ways to Finance Mississauga Bad Credit Car Loans

 The Dealership: This is of course one of the most popular locations for those looking for Mississauga bad credit car loans.
 Most dealerships are ready to work with anyone, so there is a strong chance they can assist in closing a sale.
 However, because of your poor credit, some dealerships may try to take advantage of you, so it's vital to be aware of the bargain they're offering you and, if you can, shop around to make sure you aren't being taken advantage of.